KISS my A....

 At that point, the framework stops being leverage and starts being constraint:

-The irony is that the “reliability layer” often becomes the largest source of fragility.
+It’s an irony that the reliability layer often becomes the source of fragility.

 Look at the coding agents from the major AI labs.
 Strip away the branding, and they are remarkably similar.
 Most converge toward the same interaction model, and many are just chasing Claude Code as the gold standard.